 If you want to make a large deductible contribution but have employees, we can run an illustration to quantify the possible tax deduction and the corresponding cost of providing staff benefits.
 This information can help you decide if a Defined Benefit Plan will be cost-effective for your business.

-To the self-employed, cash is king, and the ability to access cash at the right time may mean the difference between success and failure.
+To the self employed, cash is king, and the ability to access cash at the right time may mean the difference between success and failure.
 Even business owners with predictable incomes experience financial pressure when economic conditions deteriorate.
 As a result, tying up large contributions in a retirement plan can be a concern for many business owners, even when they receive a large tax advantage.

 What is the solution?
 Fortunately, Defined Benefit Plans, like 401(k) Plans, can permit loans.
 While a loan provision in a Defined Benefit Plan has its drawbacks, providing for the option can make sense in the right circumstances.

-Generally, Defined Benefits are protected from creditors in the event of bankruptcy.
+In some cases, Defined Benefits are protected from creditors in the event of bankruptcy.
 The ability for you to shift business assets, which are subject to seizure, to a protected Defined Benefit asset is a huge advantage.

 Curious how much you could deduct?
 Use our Defined Benefit Plan calculator to get an estimate.